 The Costs of Degrading Infrastructure Assets

 Back in 2021, the ASCE estimated total U.S. infrastructure needs to be valued at approximately $5.937 trillion, $3.35 trillion of which was funded.
-That left a wide funding gap of more than $2.5 trillion – just an inconceivable amount of money.
+That left a wide funding gap of more than $2.5 trillion dollars – just an inconceivable amount of money.
 The gap is so wide it makes an abstraction out of concrete problems.
 These unfunded needs are schools without heat or AC.
 They’re barely drivable roads.
 They are weak defenses against hurricanes and floods.
 They matter materially, and they matter personally to the Americans who have been forced to accept them as an unfortunate part of their lives.

 One development since the publication of the infrastructure report card is the passage of the Infrastructure Investment and Jobs Act (IIJA) in November of 2021.
 Voted into law with bipartisan support, the IIJA allocates $1.2 trillion of infrastructure spending over the next five years, including $550 billion in net new investment.
 Among other things, the IIJA allocates $110 billion for roads, bridges and surface transportation projects, $65 billion in power infrastructure and $55 billion for water infrastructure.
 This spending should improve asset conditions and, by extension, the grades on the next ASCE report card.